+SCHEME FOR THE AWARD OF A TAUGHT MASTER'S DEGREE FOR STUDENTS ENTERING FROM 2008/09: SUB-BOARD 'LOCAL RULES'

+MSc BEHAVIOURAL SCIENCE

-MSC ORGANISATIONAL AND SOCIAL PSYCHOLOGY MSC PSYCHOLOGY OF ECONOMIC LIFE MSC SOCIAL AND PUBLIC COMMUNICATION MSC SOCIAL AND CULTURAL PSYCHOLOGY
+MSc ORGANISATIONAL AND SOCIAL PSYCHOLOGY

+MSc PSYCHOLOGY OF ECONOMIC LIFE

+MSc SOCIAL AND PUBLIC COMMUNICATION

+MSc SOCIAL AND CULTURAL PSYCHOLOGY

-- Course critical to assessment: A degree cannot be awarded unless the designated course PB410 Dissertation (formerly PS497) has been passed. - (Pre-2012/13 students had to pass PS434). - 2.
-Distinction/Merit borderline (scheme paragraph 3.3.2): Classification for students with mark profiles falling into this range will always be determined according to the result in a specific course: To achieve a Distinction students must achieve a Distinction in PB410 (formerly PS497) or: - PB402 (formerly PS404) in MSc Organisational and Social Psychology - PB403 (formerly PS465) in MSc Psychology of Economic Life - PB404 (formerly PS429) in MSc Social and Public Communication - PB401 (formerly PS400) in MSc Social and Cultural Psychology - 3.
-Merit/Pass borderline (scheme paragraph 3.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.
+Course critical to assessment: A degree cannot be awarded unless the designated course PB410 Dissertation (formerly PS497) has been passed.

+(Pre-2012/13 students had to pass PS434).

+2. Distinction/Merit borderline (scheme paragraph 3.3.2): Classification for students with mark profiles falling into this range will always be determined according to the result in a specific course: To achieve a Distinction students must achieve a Distinction in PB410 (formerly PS497) or:

+PB402 (formerly PS404) in MSc Organisational and Social Psychology

+PB403 (formerly PS465) in MSc Psychology of Economic Life

+PB404 (formerly PS429) in MSc Social and Public Communication

+PB401 (formerly PS400) in MSc Social and Cultural Psychology

+PB410 (formerly PS497) or PB415 (formerly PS467) in MSc Behavioural Science

+3. Merit/Pass borderline (scheme paragraph 3.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

+SCHEME FOR THE AWARD OF A TAUGHT MASTER'S DEGREE FOR STUDENTS ENTERING FROM 2008/09: SUB-BOARD 'LOCAL RULES'

-MSC RACE, ETHNICITY AND POST COLONIAL STUDIES (WITHDRAWN IN 2014/15)
+MSc RACE, ETHNICITY AND POST COLONIAL STUDIES (WITHDRAWN IN 2014/15)

-- Course critical to assessment: None. - 2.
+- 1. Course critical to assessment: None. - 2.
 Distinction/Merit borderline (scheme paragraph 3.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - 3.
 Merit/Pass borderline (scheme paragraph 3.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.